 How will legal aid changes affect your family?

 With effect from April 1st, the scope of services covered by legal aid was reduced significantly and legal aid funding has been withdrawn for the most frequently-seen family disputes.
-However legal aid for mediation is still available and can be used... [read more...
+However, legal aid for mediation is still available and can be used to... [read more...

 New decision on civil partnership breakdown

 The 2005 introduction of civil partnerships was a social and legal landmark.
-By allowing same sex couples to legally recognise their partnership, the Civil Partnerships Act 2004 provided similar legal rights and protections afforded to married... [read more...
+By allowing same sex couples to legally recognise their partnership, the Civil Partnerships Act 2004 provided similar legal rights and protections afforded to married couples,... [read more...

 With the divorce courts looking to create equality between separating spouses, we have to consider pensions - often a major asset to be divided.
-When a court orders that an individual's pension must be shared, the former spouse is allocated a... [read more...
+When a court orders that an individual's pension must be shared, the former spouse is allocated a percentage of... [read more...